New York pension fund joins exit from Unilever over Israel restrictions - Up News Info

 Article content

-The New York State Common Retirement Fund had Unilever shares valued at $103.6 million as of Sept.
-30, according to the statement.
-With $268.3 billion in total assets on June 30, the fund is the third-largest U.S. public pension fund.
+The New York State Common Retirement Fund has total Unilever equity of $111 million, the spokesman said.
+The fund is the third-largest U.S. public pension fund.

 Pension officials in other states including New Jersey, Arizona and Florida have also moved to sell shares in Unilever or restricted the purchase of new stock for similar reasons.